Children of tiger parents get very different values than those of helicopter parents

 Tiger Parents: What’s the Difference to Helicopter Parents?

-Often the Speech by helicopter parentswho take care of their offspring overprotectively.
+There is often talk of helicopter parents who overprotectively take care of their offspring.
 Probably the most well-known term and nobody would publicly count themselves in the category, even if it is secretly true.
 HNA.de also reported, for example, on the category of curling parents, which even goes beyond the helicopter types.
 Or does the junior need a hard hand in education?
 Discipline, toughness, perfection and strict rules?

 If that sounds like you, you could be one of the tiger parents described in a 2011 book by US professor Amy Chua.
 Here the children are not patted and cared for, but raised in an authoritarian style.
 Children’s birthdays are something for other brats, a grade of “2” in school is far from good enough and there is also further development during the holidays.
 Hard work is rewarded, but it is also necessary.